 What do flea larvae look like?
-If you are concerned that you may have a flea problem, you are likely looking out for a variety of signs.
+If you are concerned that you may have a flea problem, you are likely looking out for various signs.

-In this article, we are going to look at what you might see when spotting a flea larvae and what action to take.
+This article will look at what you might see when spotting flea larvae and what action to take.
 Read also; what do flea larvae eat.

 Details: What Do Flea Larvae Look Like?

-It is quite often much more easy to recognize an adult flea or even a flea egg but identifying a flea larvae might be a little more difficult.
+It is often much more comfortable recognizing an adult flea or even a flea egg, but identifying flea larvae might be a little more complicated.

 The Life Cycle of a Flea

 - The first stage is the egg; these are small whitish objects around the size of a grain of salt and are notoriously difficult to notice.